andres-patrignani/pynotes/docs/README.md

 ## About the author

 Andres Patrignani is an assistant professor of Soil Water Processes in the Department of Agronomy at Kansas State University.
-He lives in Manhattan, KS and his primary research interest are in the field of soil physics and hydrology.
+He lives in Manhattan, KS and his primary research interests are in the field of soil physics and hydrology.

 ## Feedback